Faculty Expert Profile

 - Vice Dean for Education and Academic Affairs

-- Portuguese, International
+- Portuguese, Brazil

 Filipe Campante is the Vice Dean for Education and Academic Affairs at the Johns Hopkins University School of Advanced International Studies (SAIS), and Bloomberg Distinguished Associate Professor of International Economics at the Department of Economics at the Johns Hopkins Krieger School of Arts and Sciences.
 He is interested in political economy, development economics, and urban/regional issues.
 His research looks at what constrains politicians and policy makers beyond formal checks and balances: cultural norms, institutions, media, political protest.
 In particular, his research has focused on how these informal constraints are affected by the spatial distribution of people and economic activity, by access to information, by the evolution of cultural norms, and by the structure of the economy.